LA mayor opens door slightly to 2028 Games if 2024 is no go

 The International Olympic Committee's evaluation commission concluded its four-day visit to Los Angeles on Friday and now heads to Paris, the only other bidder for the 2024 Games.

-There was nothing in a statement from Garcetti earlier this month that suggested the city would consider anything other than 2024.
+There was nothing in a statement from LA2024 Chairman Casey Wasserman earlier this month that suggested the city would consider anything other than 2024.

-On Friday, he said the city "would listen if the rules change."
+On Friday, Garcetti said the city would "listen if the rules change."

 The IOC has four vice presidents looking into the prospect of awarding the 2024 and 2028 Games at the same time in September, when the winning bidder for 2024 is to be announced.